Back

 When we were making mockups on small Figma Frames, it was challenging to understand the scale of a TV picture.
 Our team got used to working with desktop and smartphone screens — we had no experience with 50-inch TVs.

-At the stage of the first tests, we understood that the typefaces we found big enough were hardly readable on a big device.
-Due to the early compilation and close cooperation with the development team, we noticed the mistake on time and corrected everything.
+At the stage of the first tests, we understood that the typefaces we found big enough were hardly readable on big screens.
+Due to the early compilation and close cooperation with the development team, we noticed the mistake on time and increased readability.

 IPTV playlists contain no covers, trailers, or descriptions.
 The app finds the additional information and uploads it to the related card itself.
 This makes it easier for a user to find a movie to their liking